 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

 A chemotherapy regimen consists of a specific treatment schedule of drugs given at repeating intervals for a set number of times.
 Chemotherapy for inflammatory breast cancer is usually given before surgery, called preoperative or neoadjuvant chemotherapy.
+Sometimes additional chemotherapy is also given after chemotherapy, called adjuvant chemotherapy.

 Chemotherapy for inflammatory breast cancer that has not spread outside of the breast and regional lymph nodes usually includes a combination of drugs.

-Common drugs for breast cancer may include:
+Common drugs for non-metastatic inflammatory breast cancer may include:

 Carboplatin (available as a generic drug)